A Perennial Peace

 Travels of the Heart with Soil

-After his transformation at Earth, Miles Kintz's soil has traveled to over 100 locations worldwide, allowing his family and friends to honor his love for nature and create new memories through human composting.
+After his transformation at Earth, Miles Kintz's soil has traveled to over 100 locations worldwide, allowing his family and friends to honor his love for nature and create new memories.

 Growing Together

-Read Stephen’s human composting story—a meaningful and deeply personal moment for his family and a continued connection to his partner Sean, who plans to join him at Earth’s Olympic Peninsula conservation site some day.
+Stephen’s soil transformation enabled meaningful and deeply personal moments for his family, as well as provided continued connection to his partner Sean, who plans to join him at Earth’s Olympic Peninsula conservation site some day.